Have you given up on social? Think it’s just not for your business? Or maybe you haven’t tried out the different social media outlets.

 It’s important to stay in front of your customers because while they may not need your service or product now, you will be first in their mind when they DO need what you sell.
 AND when you do decide to offer something to the audience, you will have given them so much relevant & engaging content in advanced that they will have no problem clicking that link to see what you have to offer them.

-Here are just SOME of the options at your disposal to reach your fans with promotional content:
+Here are just a few more options at your disposal to reach your fans with promotional content:

 - Run an ad targeting your Facebook page audience with a promotional offer